Heavy-Tailed NGG Mixture Models: Heavy-tailed NGG-mixture models

+for $r > 1$ with $y > G_0^{-1}(1-e^{-r})$.
+Since $S(M)$ is random, the na\"ive lower bound in \eqref{ineqNGG} would vary with each realization of the subordinator.
+To mitigate this, we use well-known results on long-run behavior of subordinators \citep[e.g.,][p.~92]{bertoin1996} which yield a.s.~eventually for a large $y$,

-for $r > 1$ and $1-G_0(y) < e^{-r}$.
-Numerical illustrations of the asymptotic envelopes in \eqref{ineqssp} are presented in Figure~\ref{comparison}, and further examples are included in the supporting information.
-Another implication of Theorem~\ref{tailssp} is that if the tail of the centering distribution of $\PYP(D, 0, G_0)$ is heavy-tailed, then so will be that of the corresponding process, though with a lighter tail. \begin{theorem}[Stability of the heavy-tail property] If $G \sim \text{PYP}(D, 0, G_0)$, with $D \in (0, 1)$, and $G_0$ {is non-atomic} and has a regularly varying tail, with tail index $\alpha_0 \equiv \alpha(G_0) > 0$, then $G$ has a regularly varying tail, with tail index $\alpha(G) = \alpha(G_0) / D$, {almost surely}. \end{theorem}
+for $r > 1$, $M^*\gg e^{-r}$ and $M^* > M$, with $y > G_0^{-1}(1-e^{-r})$.
+Technical details on the derivation of \eqref{ineqNGGnewbound} are in the supplementary material (Section 2); this refined lower bound follows by determining an asymptotic upper bound for $S(M)$, for a large $M^* > M$ (e.g., in our experience setting $M^*=10$ already gives a reasonable bound, for any $M < 10$).
+Numerical illustrations of the asymptotic envelopes in \eqref{ineqNGGnewbound} are presented in Figure~\ref{comparison} {for a specific instance of the NGG process in $\mathcal{N}$, the stable process}, and further examples are included in the supplementary material.
+Another implication of Theorem~\ref{tailNGG} is that if the tail of the centering distribution of NGG in $\mathcal{N}$ is heavy-tailed, then so will be that of the corresponding process, though with a lighter tail.

+\begin{corollary}[Stability of the heavy-tail property in $\mathcal{N}$] If $G \sim \NGG(M, \tau, D, G_0)$, with $(M, \tau, D) \in \mathcal{N}$, and $G_0$ has a regularly varying tail, with tail index $\alpha_0 \equiv \alpha(G_0) > 0$, then $G$ has a regularly varying tail, with tail index $\alpha(G) = \alpha(G_0) / D$, {almost surely}. \end{corollary} Corollary~\ref{cor} does not conflict with the full support of NGGs \citep[e.g.,][]{bissiri2014}.
+Indeed, while the NGG centered on a regularly varying tail is heavy-tailed with probability one, the support of the NGG remains the space of all probability measures---provided the baseline measure satisfies the requirements stated in \cite{bissiri2014}.